-Socks, spare clothes and towel should find their way into your sports bag.
-The girls should not forget hair rubbers and possibly hair spray, because there is nothing more annoying and irritating than a strand of hair that falls into your face at the first attempt.
+Socks, change clothes, and towel should find their way into your gym bag.
+The female lifters should not forget hair rubbers and possibly hair spray, because there is nothing more annoying and irritating than a strand of hair that falls into your face at the first attempt.

 KEEP YOUR HABITS

-Do not suddenly try something new.
+Do not try something new.
 If you never drink energy drinks, don’t do it before your competition.
-If you generally avoid fatty or very sugary food, do not eat pizza or sweets after weighing.
-Especially not if you had to lose a little weight to reach the weight class.
-Avoid hard to digest food and just pack what you would normally eat before training.
+If you generally avoid fatty or very sugary food, do not eat pizza or sweets after weigh-in.
+Especially not if you had to lose weight to reach the weight class.
+Avoid hard-to-digest food and just pack what you would normally eat before training.
 You can never go wrong with bananas and water.

-You can’t put it in your gym bag, but you still can’t miss it:
+You can’t put it in your gym bag, but you still shouldn’t miss it: